 commonsensical; nobody had achieved any miracles with i2.

+But as usual, the successes were real.
 If "i2 is dead" (as one competitor told me a few months ago,"

 the news hasn't gotten out.
 At this conference, interest among retail